 Annual leave

-Holiday entitlement is granted to employees who have been employed for at least one year and have worked 52 weeks in the year.
-Otherwise, it will be pro-rata leave.
-Full-time employees are therefore entitled to a minimum of 160 hours of annual leave.
-If you take a week’s holiday, 5 x 8 hours will be deducted for full-time work, i.e. 40 hours of holiday.
-And if you only work 20 hours a week, then a week of holiday means you get 5 x 4 hours, or 20 hours of holiday out of a total of 80 hours of holiday per year.
+Annual leave shall be paid to an employee who has worked for the employer at least 52 times his or her fixed or agreed weekly working hours in hours.
+Otherwise, it shall be pro-rata leave.
+Thus, full-time employees are entitled to a minimum of 160 hours of annual leave.
+If you take a week’s holiday, you will be deducted 5 × 8 hours at full-time, i.e. 40 hours of holiday.
+And if you only work 20 hours a week, then a week of holiday means you get 5 × 4 hours, or 20 hours of holiday out of a total of 80 hours of holiday per year.

 Tip for article